tdankers/form-generator/README.md

 Clone the project and run npm install

-See also more information on [Medium](https://medium.com/@t.dankers/form-generator-with-angular-12-973af5640743)
+See also more information on [Medium: Form Generator with Angular 12](https://medium.com/@t.dankers/form-generator-with-angular-12-973af5640743)

 Inquiry forms and questionnaires change often, depending on the business requirement.
 With a form generator a form can easily be adjusted or extended without the help of a programmer.
 Form-generator is a simple example that implements a generator and creates a form from a json array.
 This simple example generator has only two input types, a check-box and a text-field.